EnvCommons/MedR-Bench/README.md

 ## Time Horizon

 MedRBench is a single-turn environment.
-The agent receives a medical case report and submits one answer.
+The agent receives a medical case report and submits one answer, i.e. a single tool call.

 ## Environment Difficulty